pierreveron/SwiftUICam/README.md

 ### Getting Started:

-In your SwiftUI view simply add it in like you would any other view, pass it the applicationName and add an @ObservedObject UserEvents that will be pass to the interface and the CameraViewRepresentable like this:
+In your SwiftUI view simply add the CameraView, pass it the applicationName and add an @ObservedObject UserEvents that will be pass to the interface and the CameraViewRepresentable like this:

 ```
 import SwiftUI